 “Medication adherence is critical to patients’ health, particularly those with chronic conditions.
 This program was created to help remove financial barriers that may be preventing patients from taking their medication as directed,” said Jeffrey A. Fenerty, R.Ph., director of pharmacy services at Marshall Health.

-To qualify for the program, an individual must be an established patient at either Marshall Health or Cabell Huntington Hospital.
-Patients must apply in person at the Marshall Pharmacy located inside the Marshall University Medical Center, 1600 Medical Center Drive, Huntington.
+To qualify for the program, individuals must be an established patient at either Marshall Health or Cabell Huntington Hospital.
+Patients must apply in-person at the Marshall Pharmacy located inside the Marshall University Medical Center, 1600 Medical Center Drive, Huntington.
 Patient discounts are effective immediately upon program approval; however, proof of income must be provided to receive validation status for one year.
 If proof of income is not provided within seven days, the discount card will expire.

 For more information about the program or to schedule an appointment with a financial counselor, call 304-691-6872 or stop by the Marshall Pharmacy at the Marshall University Medical Center.

 Michele McKnight, Community & Media Relations Coordinator

 The Marshall Health newsroom offers our latest news releases, which are distributed through a Marshall University electronic mailing list.